 Type ‘help;’ or ‘\h’ for help.
 Type ‘\c’ to clear the buffer.

 If you are familiar with running MySQL from the command-line you should already be familiar with this interface, and you can proceed as you normally do.

-For those of you (like me) who prefer a graphical interface for managing your MySQL database, you will likely want a utility which enables you to view and manage different aspects of your database.
+For those of you (like me) who prefer a graphical interface for managing your MySQL database, you will likely want a utility that enables you to view and manage different aspects of your database.
 One of the more popular clients is MySQL Workbench which is a free download from the MySQL Website.
 It is available for Windows, Mac, and Linux.

 Important Note: Due to security limitations for AWS, when you set up your security groups on AWS, to be able to use MySQL Workbench, you will need to the same computer you used to set up your instance.
 If you wish to use different computers, you will need to modify your security settings in the AWS console to allow different devices.